netcarver/PW-FieldtypeLeafletMapMarker/README.md

 This Fieldtype for ProcessWire holds an address or location name, and automatically geocodes the address to latitude/longitude using leaflet-control-geocoder.
 The resulting values may be used to populate any kind of map (whether Leaflet Maps or another).

-## Using Leaflet Map Marker

-### How to install
+## Installation

 1. Copy all of the files for this module into /site/modules/FieldtypeLeafletMapMarker/

 2. In your admin, go to the Modules screen and "check for new modules."
-Install the following modules...

-Under the 'Fieldtype' section,  the 'Leaflet Map Marker' module (FieldtypeLeadletMapMarker) Under the 'Inputfield' section, the 'Leaflet Map Marker' module (InputfieldLeafletMapMarker) Under the 'Markup' section, the 'Leaflet Map' module (MarkupLeafletMap) and the 'Inline Scripts' module (MarkupAddInlineScript)
+Under the 'Fieldtype' section, install the 'Leaflet Map Marker' module (FieldtypeLeadletMapMarker)

+3. Under the 'Inputfield' section, install the 'Leaflet Map Marker' module (InputfieldLeafletMapMarker) if it is not already installed.

+4. Under the 'Markup' section, install the 'Leaflet Map' module (MarkupLeafletMap) **and** the 'Inline Scripts' module (MarkupAddInlineScript)

-3. In your admin, go to Setup > Fields > Add New Field.
+5. In your admin, go to Setup > Fields > Add New Field.
 Choose LeafletMapMarker as the type.
    If you are not sure what to name your field, simply "map" is a good one!
 Once created, configure the settings on the *input* tab.

-4. Add your new "map" field to one or more templates, as you would any other field.
+6. Add your new "map" field to one or more templates, as you would any other field.

 ### How to use from the page editor